jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

 pytest_ is a `Python package`_ like unittest_ that is used for testing.
 It is not part of `The Python Standard Library`_

-I type `pytest-watcher`_ in the terminal_
+I use uv_ to run `pytest-watcher`_ in the terminal_

 .. code-block:: shell
   :emphasize-lines: 1

-  pytest-watcher
+  uv run pytest-watcher

 the terminal_ is my friend, and shows

 .. code-block:: shell

-  command not found: pytest-watcher
+  Using CPython 3.13.13
+  Creating virtual environment at: .venv
+  error: Failed to spawn: `pytest-watcher`
+    Caused by: No such file or directory (os error 2)

 because `pytest-watcher`_ is not installed on the computer.
-I need to install , I can do that with the `uv Python Package Manager`_.
+I can install it with the `uv Python Package Manager`_.

 ----